 This has been one of my favorite brands over the few years for infusing color and vibrant prints into my wardrobe!
 Their pieces are usually designed for a taller frame, so I’ve learned to make a few small DIY adjustments that make a big difference.

 1. Farm Rio Garden Maxi Dress

 This stunning maxi dress above has been on my radar for a while now and did not disappoint.
-If you love this print but want more coverage at the neckline and sleeves, check out this sleeved maxi dress (use code FRL15 for 15% off a first purchase) in the same print.
+If you love this print but want more coverage at the neckline and sleeves, check out this sleeved maxi dress in the same print.
 I reviewed a similar piece before in the same style bodice and voluminous sleeves, and think xxs in a midi/maxi style would be a good fit.

 In person, there’s lots of detail for the eye to behold …the main printed fabric has a swiss dot texture, eyelet trim at the shoulders and waist, colorful beaded tassels, and is made of a breezy 100% cotton with cotton lining.
 The smocked waist is very comfortable and helps this be bump friendly, and the length after adjustments is a maxi on me with 2.5″ heels.

 On my 5′ tall frame (shorter torso, smaller chest), the neckline is very low and slightly gaping so I decided to take the dress up at the shoulders.
 This type of adjustment usually fixes several issues all at once – it brings up the neckline for a closer fit against the chest, raises the waistline, and shortens the overall dress length in one swoop.
 I’d recommend getting this professional done or sewing it down with a needle and thread, but as a super quick DIY fix, I just use a large safety pin at each shoulder!

 Farm Rio Macaw Romper